zhoudaxia233/bilibili-analyzer/README.md

 - Fetch detailed information about a single video using its URL or BVID
 - Fetch all videos from a user using their UID
+- Extract video subtitles using multiple methods (API, yt-dlp, Whisper AI)
-- Beautiful console output using rich formatting
+- Beautiful console output using rich formatting with progress indicators
 - Support for both bilibili.com and b23.tv URLs
 - Automatic handling of video duration and timestamp formatting
+- LLM post-processing for Whisper transcripts

 ## Requirements

 - Python >= 3.12, < 4.0
 - Poetry for dependency management
+- ffmpeg (for audio extraction)

 ## Installation